“Buy or Bye”™ – Daily Fantasy Football Plays for Week 15 2022 Cash Games

 - For Yahoo!
 Daily Fantasy, try to target at least 0.6-0.7 fantasy points per $1 spent.

 Remember, this article is not focused on GPP (Tournament) Games, JUST Cash Games.
 Feel free to use a few of these suggested players as a base when constructing a GPP lineup, but you’ll have to take some chances on a few low cost, upside players as well.

-So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games for Week 15 contests, along with they’re prices.
+So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games and player props for Week 15 contests, along with they’re prices.

 - For those new to this column, note that I never advocate against you paying up at any particular position for DFS.
-We all know that the likes of Josh Allen and Davante Adams are probably going to have the most consistent upside in terms of potential fantasy points from week to week.
+We all know that the likes of Patrick Mahomes are probably going to have the most consistent upside in terms of potential fantasy points from week to week.
 But remember that DFS is a salary cap game.
 You can feel free to sprinkle high priced players into your lineups, but you can’t pay up at every position because there’s simply not enough salary to go around.
 I try my best each week to provide my thoughts on how you might want to balance your cash lineups in terms of points potential and salary.

-Good luck everyone with your Week 15 Cash Lineups, and I’ll see you next week for some Week 16 Cash Lineups!
+Good luck everyone with your Week 15 Cash Lineups, and I’ll see you next week for some Week 16 Cash Lineup suggestions!